learn-co-curriculum/dsc-statistical-modeling/README.md

 <img src="./images/new_happy.png" width="600">

-The top three diagrams we have data and models (dashed curves).
+In the top three diagrams, we have data and models (dashed curves).
 From left to right the models have been trained longer and longer on the training data.
 The training error curve in the bottom box shows that the training error gets better and better as we train longer (increasing model complexity).
 You may think that if we train longer we'll get better!
 Well, yes, but **only better at describing the training data**.
 The top right box shows a very complex model that hits all the data points.
 This model does great on the training data, but when presented with new data (examine the Prediction error curve in the bottom box) then it does worse!

 In order to create good predictive models in machine learning that are capable of generalizing, one needs to know when to stop training the model so that it doesn't over-fit.